All Episodes

 People need to start thinking, and nobody has to point out this or point out that.

-Because when you see what's going on, and when you hear, especially people that have families there, I know the administration, I know they're trying to encourage women and women in business and all kinds of things, and this is good.
+Because when you see what's going on, and when you hear, especially people that have families there, I know the administration, I know they're trying to encourage women and women in business and all kinds of things, and this is good, but the reality there is these groups of people are going to be forced to, people are going to open their eyes on them, they're going to be targeted and maybe killed, and even worse, threatened and their family members.

 The liberation of a people that had been subjected to beheadings and murders.

-I don't know if people have heard the stories of uh women in Iraq, uh two hundred of them uh total had been uh beheaded and their heads placed on the front doors of their homes, ordered by Saddam Hussein for sexual indiscretions.
+200 of them total had been beheaded and their heads placed on the front doors of their homes, ordered by Saddam Hussein for sexual indiscretions.

-And it was a warning to all other women and the men who lived in those homes, their husbands, and in some cases their fathers.
+And it was a warning to all other women and the men who lived in those homes, their husbands, and in some cases, their fathers.

-Uh there weren't any weapons of mass destruction.
+There weren't any weapons of mass destruction.

-Bush lied, that has become the the whole template.
+That has become the whole template.

 You say there's no statesman that has arisen amongst the Shia or anywhere in Iraq that can actually call us a government.

-It's oriented around the concept of what do we do to establish an actual functioning government in Iraq?
+It's oriented around the concept of what do we do to establish an actual functioning government in Iraq, because there's a political crisis there.

 After these recent elections, they formed a new government, but they had precious little representation for the Sunni minority.